AI PPT Generator Tutorial: Outline to Deck in 30 Minutes (2026)

 FAQ

-- Should I let AI generate visuals?: Not for business decks.
-Use a template plus AI-generated copy.
-For a single hero illustration on the title slide, a focused image-gen prompt is fine.
+• Should I let AI auto-design the slides?: Not for business decks.
+Use your template plus AI-written copy.
+For a single hero illustration on the title slide, a focused image prompt is fine; for a whole layout, the output reads generic.

-- How do I prevent generic corporate-speak?: Add a tone constraint to the brief: “Write like the audience is busy and skeptical.
+• How do I prevent generic corporate-speak?: Add a tone constraint to the brief: “Write like the audience is busy and skeptical.
 No filler adjectives.”
-It works.
+It measurably tightens the output.

-- What if the audience pushes back on a slide?: Have the brief and outline saved.
-Regenerate just that slide with the new constraint in 30 seconds.
+• What if the audience pushes back on a slide?: Keep the brief and outline saved.
+Regenerate just that slide with the new constraint in about 30 seconds.

 Tags: #Tutorial #Productivity #PPT